All Episodes

 Colleagues, that is false.

-Senator Sessions, just taking to the uh his testimony before the Senate Intelligence Committee, a combative and outraged.
+Senator Sessions, just taking to his testimony before the Senate Intelligence Committee, a combative and outraged, it is an appalling, detestable lie.

 I have served my country for 35 years with honor and distinction, which goes right to the heart of the narrative that doesn't exist.

-The big lie, the black helicopter conspiracy theory, the tinfoil hat, news media, destroy Trump news media conspiracy out there.
+The big lie, the black helicopter conspiracy theory, the tinfoil hat.

-Trump Russia collusion, which we learned last Thursday doesn't exist.
+Trump-Russia collusion, which we learned last Thursday doesn't exist.

 And there are so many different things.

-All right, hang on one sec.
+All right, hang on one second.

 What are you telling me, Linda?

-Why are you talking about this?
+Why are you talking so much?

-I'm aware I've got a lot to say here.
+I've got a lot to say here.

 You know, he said these false attacks will not intimidate me.